salcedoe/MtMdocs/docs/volumeProcessing/volumeSegmentation.md

 ![mask of bubbles](images/bubbles-threshold-volshow.png){ width="450"}

-We can then apply the same morphological operations to clean up the mask…
+We can then apply morphological operations to clean up the mask…

 ```matlab linenums="1" title="Clean up mask"
 Mask = imfill(Mask,"holes"); % fill interiors of bubbles